 Quick Answer

-Athletes perform best when nutrition supports their training demands.
-Consistent meals that include carbohydrates for energy, protein for recovery, and healthy fats for overall health help maintain energy availability.
-Strategic fueling before and after exercise improves performance, recovery, and long-term training adaptations.
+Athletes perform best when nutrition supports the demands of training.
+Consistent meals that include carbohydrates for energy, protein for recovery, and healthy fats for overall health help maintain energy availability and support performance.
+Strategic fueling before and after exercise can improve training quality, recovery, and long-term athletic development.

 Key Takeaways